danielgtaylor/nesh/README.md

 ### Default Plugins
 Nesh ships with several default plugins:

+ * `builtins` Adds built-in convenience functions to the global context
  * `version` Adds a `.versions` command to show Node, Nesh, and language versions
  * `welcome` Adds a welcome message to the interactive interpreter